DianaVS-KS/cicd-homework2/README.md

 # cicd-homework2

 Express App
-Creates, reads, update and delete records of notes in a mysql db.
+Creates, reads, updates and deletes records of notes in a mysql db.